ccomrade/c1-launcher/README.md

 - The latest official version is 1.5 (6729).
-- If you have DVD or Trial version, install the [1.5](https://crysis.nullptr.one/CrysisWars_patch5.exe) official patch to get the latest version.
+- If you have DVD or Trial version, install the [1.5](https://crysis.nullptr.one/CrysisWars_patch5.exe) official patch to get the latest version and 64-bit files.
-It also adds missing 64-bit files.

 ## FAQ